Core Making: Cold Box, Warm Box & Shell

 The core is a chemically bonded sand shape that creates the interior surfaces of an iron casting.
 A core box is the tooling used to create the core.
 High-quality cores are essential to the iron casting process.
 At Waupaca Foundry, we have the ability to design and manufacture custom core machines.
 Our machines use three types of core making processes, offering flexibility for both low- and high-volume applications:

 Our robotic technology automates the unloading, coating, and finishing of cores, increasing our volume and efficiency while maintaining quality and cost effectiveness.

-The Isocure™ Core-Making Process
+The Isocure™ Core-Making Process (Cold Box)